 rails_outofband_keys

 It does not replace Rails credentials, change where credentials.yml.enc lives, or alter how encryption works.
-It only dynamically configures config.credentials.key_path during the boot process.
+It only configures config.credentials.key_path during the boot process.

 Resolution Order